 We encourage our staff to work on professional development, and we strive to have a dedicated and educated staff delivering our program.
-Our program brings together professionals from several recovery support modalities of treatment, Holistic, Faith-Based, Cognitive Behavior Therapy, Self-Help Groups and Indigenous.
+Our program brings together professionals from several recovery support modalities of treatment, Faith-Based, Cognitive Behavior Therapy, Self-Help Groups and Indigenous.
 Our goal is to find the right form of recovery that works for the client.
 We focus on the recovery of the Body, Mind, and Spirit collectively.
 We are here to help save lives!”

 Amanda Smith, RN, DON

 Amanda Smith, Director of Nursing, obtained her degree in nursing at Baker College in Owosso, MI in 2007.
 She is passionate about the medical field and helping others.
 Amanda became interested in working with addiction after seeing firsthand how addictions can not only affect the person but families as well.